 |A female Capcom

-artist, Kinu has worked on Cyberbots, the D&D games, Gaia
+artist, Kinu Nishimura has worked on a wide variety of series including: Cyberbots, the D&D games, Gaia

-Master and Cannon Spike.
+Master, Cannon Spike, and of course, Street Fighter.
 Some of her best known works include the

-Fighter III portraits with the sketchy lines, and the amazing SFIII
+Fighter III portraits with the sketchy lines, and Street Fighter III's stylish

-easily recognizable.
-Many awesome looking toys & statues based on Kinu's
+Capcom toys & statues that were made were closely based on Kinu's 2D

 "Shinkiro" Mori was born December